Where does a lion sleep?

 Hi, I’m Elizabeth!
-I’ve moved around quite a bit growing up, but Dog Town is home and I’m a grad of NLRHS!
-I’m in Conway with plans in the near future to relocate my husband and two cats—Lilith and Stevie—back to NLR.
+I’ve moved around quite a bit growing up, but Dog Town is home and I’m a graduate of NLRHS.
+When I first started here I commuted from Conway, but in the Spring of 2022, my husband and I bought a home in Indian Hills and moved our two cats — Lilith and Stevie — back to NLR.

 I grew up off MacArthur when Mojo’s was Andy’s Dairy Freeze and I could walk across the street to the Hostess factory outlet to buy a loaf of bread for fifty cents (and all the junk food my dad would allow).
 My weekends were spent at Burns Park, playing on the original rocket slide (because if you didn’t leave with some cuts and bruises then you didn’t play hard enough) or watching my younger sister play softball tournaments.